soaibsafi/soaibsafi/README.md

-### Hi there, I'm Soaibuzzaman 👋
+## Hi there 👋, I'm Soaibuzzaman
 - 🔭 I’m currently working on Augmented Reality, Industrial Automation as part of my job as HiWi.
-- 🌱 I’m currently learning Neurocomputing and IoT.
+- 🌱 I’m currently learning Computer Vision & Neurocomputing.
 - 👯 I’m looking to collaborate on open source project.
-- 💬 Ask me about anything.
-Either You'll learn something or I'll learn something.

 ### Connect with me: